Film Reviews and Previews: A Simple Favor and White Boy Rick

 The story of a 15-year-old drug kingpin and informant, White Boy Rick, opens this weekend.

 This story about how Detroit cops and the feds lead a teenager into a life of drug dealing is heart-breaking.
 But it’s very well done.
 The cast is simply amazing.
-White Boy Rick is rated R for language throughout, drug content, violence, some sexual references, and brief nudity.
-It’s not a feel good film by any stretch of the imagination, but it’s a 4 and a half out of 5 box of popcorn effort and is an indictment not only of drug use and drug sales, but the draconian enforcement of those 80’s era drug laws.
+White Boy Rick is rated-R for language throughout, drug content, violence, some sexual references, and brief nudity.
+It’s not a feel good film by any stretch of the imagination, but it’s a 4-1/2 out of 5 boxes of popcorn effort and is an indictment not only of drug use and drug sales, but the Draconian enforcement of those 80’s era drug laws.

 A Simple Favor is a film that's a lot more fun.